typercode/awesome-java/README.md

 [infoq](https://www.infoq.com/).
 InfoQ.com is a practitioner-driven community news site focused on facilitating the spread of knowledge and innovation in professional software development.

+## Contributing
+Your contributions are always welcome!

+I will keep some pull requests open if I'm not sure whether those libraries are awesome.